-Financial assets/ financial liabilities Fair value as at 31 March Significant unobservable input(s) Relationship of unobservable inputs to fair value 31 March 2022 2021 3.
+Financial assets/ financial liabilities Fair valu 31 Mc Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31 March 2022 2021 3.
 Inflation linked swaps, bank loans and overdrafts Assets: £nil Liabilities: £1,902.2m Assets: £9.4m Liabilities: £1,709.8m Level 3 Discounted cash flow.
 Future cash flows are estimated based on forward interest rates (from observable yield curves at the end of the reporting year) and contract interest rates, discounted at a rate that reflects the credit risk of various counterparties Counterparty cost of funding assumption Assumptions relating to longterm credit beyond observable curves Recovery rates Bank loans and overdrafts: Level 3 instrument valuations relate to CPI linked transactions where inputs are Unobservable inputs contribute on average to 17.6% of the fair value of level 3 instruments, equaling a total of £437.5m of the fair value included in the Financial Statements.
 A ten basis point shift in each of these assumptions in either direction gives rise to an aggregate impact on the valuation of £145.5m higher or lower.